-Increased trade receivables as a result of timing at 30 June 2020, together with increased inventory due to the timing of a cement raw material shipment have driven the increase in current assets.
+Increased cash as a result of timing of creditor payments at 30 June 2021 has driven the increase in Current assets.

-Non-current assets have increased due to the investment in plant and equipment utilised for the increased bulk haulage work, contract crushing work and the purchase of the Shepton quarry.
+Non-current assets have decreased due to the investment in plant and equipment being lower than the depreciated portion of assets.